h2oai/h2o4gpu/README.md

 incapable of an important scikit-learn feature, we revert to the scikit-learn class.

+As noted above, there is an R API in development, which will be released as a stand-alone R package.
+All algorithms supported by H2O4GPU will be exposed in both Python and R in the future.

 Another primary goal is to support all operations the GPU via the [GOAI initiative](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/).
 This involves ensuring the GPU algorithms can take and return GPU pointers to data instead of going back to the host.
-In scikit-learn API language these are called fit_ptr, predict_ptr, transform_ptr, etc., where ptr stands for memory pointer.
+In scikit-learn API language these are called fit\_ptr, predict\_ptr, transform\_ptr, etc., where ptr stands for memory pointer.